The childcare setting/referrer is responsible for making sure that all information in the application is up to date and accurate.

 • Make sure all criteria are met fully before applying

-• Applications run for a maximum of 13 weeks or one term, and a new application is required for further funding to confirm continued eligibility
+• Applications usually run for a maximum of 13 weeks or one term, and a new application is required for further funding to confirm continued eligibility

 • Report any change in circumstances immediately to the Panel Administrator

-• Make sure you deal with any funder’s requests for more information quickly, and keep the funder informed of any relevant new changes
+• Make sure you deal with any funder’s requests for more information quickly, and keep the funder informed of any relevant new changes.

 • Provide a clear point of contact (mobile and email address)